 No more social insurance loopholes

-Since health insurance for the self-employed can be more expensive than statutory health insurance, particularly thrifty self-employed have in the past taken up a midi-job (€450.01-1,300 monthly salary) or a similar job just above the marginal earnings threshold.
-This was mainly to benefit from cheap insurance coverage.
-By revising the criteria for classifying full-time self-employment, the lawmakers aim to prevent the self-employed from unduly benefiting from reduced insurance coverage.
-This has led to an exemption from social security contributions by being classified as full-time self-employed.
+Since health insurance for the self-employed can be more expensive than statutory health insurance, some particularly cost-conscious self-employed persons have in the past taken up a midi-job (monthly salary of €450.01–1,300) or similar employment just above the marginal earnings threshold in order to benefit from cheaper insurance cover.

 Full-time self-employment & mini jobs